 - Go to the system tray at the bottom right corner of your home screen.

-- Right-click on the Realtek HD Audio Manager icon and select the Sound Manager option.
+- Right-click the Realtek HD Audio Manager icon and select the Sound Manager option.

 - Click on the small folder icon in the upper right corner of the window.

-- Check the box labeled as “Disable front panel jack detection”.
+- Check the box labeled “Disable front panel jack detection.”

 - Click OK to save these changes.

-This should fix your issue of your computer not recognizing headphones.
+This should fix the issue of your computer not recognizing headphones.

 Run Playing Audio Troubleshooter

-If you still face the problem of computer not recognizing headphones and think why “my computer isn’t recognizing my headphones?”, then try using the built-in Playing Audio troubleshooter of Windows.
+If you still face the problem of your computer not recognizing headphones and think, why “My computer isn’t recognizing my headphones?” then try using the built-in Playing Audio troubleshooter of Windows.
 Here’s how you can do this easily:

-- Type Troubleshoot in the search bar of the start menu and click on it to go to troubleshoot settings directly.
+- Type Troubleshoot in the start menu’s search bar and click on it to troubleshoot settings directly.

 - Click on the Playing Audio option and then on Run the troubleshooter button.